1033 E. Third Street

 Bloomington, IN 47405

-Mr. Carter’s independent program of research is focused on generating knowledge to advance the state of the science in the area of infectious disease prevention, specifically, examining interventions to prevent HIV/STI transmission among rural men who have sex with other men (MSM).
+Dr. Carter’s independent program of research is focused on generating knowledge to advance the state of the science in the area of infectious disease prevention; specifically, examining interventions to prevent HIV/STI transmission among rural men who have sex with other men (MSM).
 His research involves an interdisciplinary team of researchers from public health, gender studies, and the Kinsey Institute.
-Mr. Carter has an interest in behavior-based interventions and is currently working with a team of researchers at the Kinsey Institute to explore the role of advanced practice nurses in sexual risk assessment.
-In conjunction with the Rural Center for AIDS and STD Prevention, Mr. Carter expanded his research to include barriers to pre-exposure prophylaxis uptake and the linkage of at-risk rural MSM into primary care.
+Dr. Carter has an interest in behavior-based interventions and is currently working with a team of researchers at the Kinsey Institute to explore the role of advanced practice nurses in sexual risk assessment.
+In conjunction with the Rural Center for AIDS and STD Prevention, Dr. Carter has expanded his research to include barriers to pre-exposure prophylaxis uptake and the linkage of at-risk rural MSM into primary care.